 “How do I contact Shawnee Communications technical support?”

-Shawnee Communication’s 24/7 technical support can be reached by calling 1.888.247.5119.
-Customers are encouraged to contact technical support with all problems related to their Internet access before calling our offices.
-Technical support staff has been trained in various computer related fields, so they are armed with a deep understanding of how computers work.
+Shawnee Communication’s 24/7 technical support can be reached by calling 888.247.5119.
+Customers are encouraged to contact technical support with all problems related to their Internet, landline telephone, and Shawnee e-mail services before calling our offices.
+The technical support staff has been trained in telecommunications and various computer-related fields, so they are armed with a deep understanding of how our services work and how computers work.

-Simply call 1.800.461.3956 and one of our customer service representatives will be happy to make the requested changes.
-In order to keep our records consistent and our customers usernames unique, we perform username and password changes at the customers request.
+Simply call 800.461.3956 and one of our customer service representatives will be happy to make the requested changes.
+In order to keep our records consistent and customer usernames unique, we perform username and password changes upon request.

 “What affects my connection speed?”

 When you connect to the Internet using a wireless router, the speeds that you experience will vary based on a variety of factors, including but not limited to the following: